ckuethe/radiacode-tools/README.md

 If the background RC file has both foreground and background spectra, the background spectrum will be copied into the output N42 file.
 If no background spectrum exists, the foreground data from the background file will be copied into the output N42 file.

-**BUGS** The output N42 does not yet validate with [xmlschema](https://xmlschema.readthedocs.io/en/latest/) though InterSpec accepts the output of this utility without issue.
-This will be fixed soon.